 This is a brief account of the life of Col. Joseph Hamilton Daviess of Kentucky, summarized from the Feb.
 2, 1911, edition of the Gallatin North Missourian.
-Daviess County is named after this Kentuckian killed by Indians at Tippecanoe — 25 years before the county was organized.
+Daviess County is named after this Kentuckian killed by Indians at Tippecanoe, 25 years before this county in Missouri was organized.

 Joseph (Jo) Daviess was born at the foot of the Blue Ridge Mountains in Virginia, Bedford County, near the peaks of Otter on March 4, 1774.
 His father was also named Joseph and was Irish.
 His mother was Jean Hamilton Daviess of Scottish descent.

 The family moved westward to Kentucky because of the 1779 Land Law and settled in the Crab Orchard neighborhood, Boyle County, near the present-day site of Danville.
 In his youth, Jo is said to have been a husky woodsman of robust health, but did not like manual labor.

 After the age of 12, Joe received a classical education (Latin, Greek, math and some English).
 At age 18 he joined Major John Adair to escort provisions to army outposts north of the Ohio River.
 This was a mounted unit of about 200 men.

 On the return to Kentucky near Fort St. Clair, the unit was attacked by Chief Little Turtle and 500 of his warriors.
 Fewer than 15 whites were killed, but the Indians took all the baggage and horses.
 Joe Daviess saw his horse hitched to a tree on the outskirts of the forest and went back alone after it.
 Joe recovered his horse, and became the only mounted trooper of the unit.